 Another proof assistant is Agda.
 Agda includes some more advanced features than Coq, but lacks a tactic language; also one must use the option --without-K for consistency with homotopy type theory.
 Here are some links to Agda code implementing aspects of homotopy type theory.

-- Nils Anders Danielsson and Thierry Coquand’s Agda code (HTML listings here), which proves (among other things) that Ωn is abelian for n≥2.
+- Nils Anders Danielsson and Thierry Coquand’s Agda code (HTML listings here).

 To add something to this list, just leave a reply below.